top of page

 Provides clarity around long-term vs. near-term spending.
 When upcoming expenses are covered by less historically volatile assets, you may be less likely to worry about market timing.
 This may allow you focus on the bigger picture rather than short-term market noise.

-Fixed income is commonly used to:
+Fixed income is commonly used in Oregon retirement income planning to:

-• Manage volatility
+• Manage portfolio volatility

 • Support withdrawals in retirement